-With that in mind, the primary reason I wrote this post on how to buy a Subway franchise is because there’s always a lot of interest in food franchises like Subway from people who want to be their own boss.
-I’m providing information you can use right away if you want to buy a Subway franchise business.
-I’m not promoting Subway as the right franchise for you.
+With that in mind, the primary reason I wrote this article because there’s always a lot of interest in food franchises like Subway from people who want to be their own boss.
+I’m providing this information so you can use right away if you want to buy a Subway franchise business.
+Please know that I’m not promoting Subway as the right franchise for you.

-If you’re interested in buying a Subway franchise, use the step-by-step information I’ve provided here as a guide.
+In view of that, if you’re interested in buying this restaurant franchise, use the step-by-step information I’ve provided here as a guide.
 Ultimately, you’re the person who has to make the yes or no decision on purchasing a Subway franchise business.
 (Or any business) You have to do the research.
-And you’re the one who has to determine your ability to finance the venture.
+And you’re the one who has to determine your ability to pay the franchise fee and finance the venture.

-If you like what you hear on the call, (and the rep likes you-and feels you’re qualified for a franchise) you’ll be told what the next steps are and how long they’ll take to complete.
+If you like what you hear on the Subway franchise sales call, (and the rep likes you-and feels you’re qualified for a franchise) you’ll be told what the next steps are and how long they’ll take to complete.